mducducd/Pathology_agent/README.md

 ### AML ROI Collector

 `aml_roi` is the evidence-acquisition stage.
-It navigates the slide, opens ranked candidates, and marks exactly 5 acceptable high-power ROIs for downstream diagnosis.
+It navigates the slide, opens ranked candidates, and marks acceptable high-power ROIs toward the configured target of 5 for downstream diagnosis.

 Outputs include: